Convection oven

-A convection oven (also known as a fan-assisted oven or simply a fan oven) is an oven that has fans to circulate air around food to create an evenly heated environment.
-The increased air circulation causes a fan-assisted oven to cook food faster than a conventional non-fan oven, which relies only on natural convection to circulate the hot air.
-Fan-assisted convection ovens are commonly used for baking as well as non-food, industrial applications.
+A convection oven (also known as a fan-assisted oven, turbo broiler or simply a fan oven or turbo) is an oven that has fans to circulate air around food to create an evenly heated environment.
+In an oven without a fan, natural convection circulates hot air unevenly, so that it will be cooler at the bottom and hotter at the top than in the middle.
+Fan ovens cook food faster, and are also used in non-food, industrial applications.
 Small countertop convection ovens for household use are often marketed as air fryers.

-When cooking using a fan-assisted oven, the temperature is usually lower compared to that of a non-fan oven, often by 20 C-change, to avoid overcooking the outside of the food.
+When cooking using a fan-assisted oven, the temperature is usually set lower than for a non-fan oven, often by 20 C-change, to avoid overcooking the outside of the food.

-In the context of ovens, the term "convection" is widely used to mean "fan-assisted", but this is perhaps not the most precise way to differentiate fan-assisted ovens from conventional ovens, since both types of oven cook using convective heat transfer (transfer of heat due to the bulk movement of hot air).

-Conventional ovens circulate hot air using natural convection and fan-assisted ovens circulate hot air using forced convection, so scientifically the term "convection" applies equally to both conventional (natural convection) ovens and fan-assisted (forced convection) ovens.

-Culinary convection ovens
+Principle of operation

 Convection ovens distribute heat evenly around the food, removing the blanket of cooler air that surrounds food when it is first placed in an oven and allowing food to cook more evenly in less time and at a lower temperature than in a conventional oven.

 History

 The first oven with a fan to circulate air was invented in 1914 but it was never launched commercially.

-The first convection oven in wide use was the Maxson Whirlwind Oven, invented in 1945.
+The first convection oven in wide use was the Maxson Whirlwind Oven, introduced in 1945.

+Convection ovens have been in wide use since 1945.

+In 2006, Groupe SEB introduced the world's first air fryer, under the Actifry brand of convection ovens in the French market.

+In 2010, Philips introduced the Airfryer brand of convection oven at the IFA Berlin consumer electronics fair.
+By 2018, the term "air fryer" was starting to be used generically.

+In the United States convection ovens experienced a surge in popularity in the late 2010s and early 2020s with a reported 36% of U.S. households having one in 2020 and an estimated 60% of U.S. households having one in 2023.
+Food manufacturers have responded by adding air frying instructions on a number of products and pre air-fried products also coming to market.

+In the UK, air fryers have surged in popularity since the early 2020s, with a 2024 study claiming that 1 in 5 Britons surveyed said that air fryers are their most commonly used cooking device.